Why You Keep Going Back to Being Hard on Yourself

 And that's not because I have a quick fix for you,

-But because understanding why this keeps happening is already helping you to make a shift.
+But because understanding why this keeps happening.

-You're not failing at your own healing,
+You're not failing at your own healing.

 You're just human,